gilch/hissp/docs/tutorial.rst

 and then continues as normal.
-If another macro invocation appears in the expansion, it is expanded as well (this pattern is known as a *recursive macro*), which is an ability that the reader macros lack.
+If another macro invocation appears in the expansion, it is expanded as well (this pattern is known as a *recursive macro*), which is an ability that the parse-time macros lack.

 The compiler recognizes a callable as a macro if it is invoked directly from a ``_macro_`` namespace: